World Darts Championship prize money: How much will winner earn at Ally Pally?

 The PDC World Darts Championship is in full flow as we return from the Christmas break, with plenty of shocks and show-stopping moments already captivating fans at Alexandra Palace.

-Luke Littler and Luke Humphries are the favourites to win the title in January, with a potential meeting on the cards in the semi-finals after the 17-year-old secured a 3-1 win over Ryan Meikle in one of the most impressive performances of the tournament so far.
+Luke Littler is the favourites to win the title in January, and will not have to face last year’s winner Luke Humphries after the defending champion was beaten by two-time winner Peter Wright in the last-16.

-Meanwhile, two-time champion Gary Anderson and 2023 winner Michael Smith were among the upsets as both crashed out in the opening rounds, with Mike De Decker and Rob Cross among a handful of other seeded players to have exited the competition already.
+Meanwhile, two-time champion Gary Anderson and 2023 winner Michael Smith were among the upsets as both crashed out in the opening rounds.

 This time last year, much was made of a then-16-year-old Littler potentially taking home £500,000 for winning the competition, though he eventually had to ‘settle’ for the runners-up prize of £200,000.